WHAT ABOUT SCRUBBERS?

 What about Victoria?

-The cruise ship terminal in Victoria currently has no scrubber wash waster discharge restrictions in effect.
+Victoria is a public port.
+The cruise ship terminal in Victoria currently has no scrubber wash water discharge restrictions in effect.
 Most cruise ships visiting Victoria have scrubbers on board.
+It is unknown whether cruise ships use scrubbers while at berth or while maneuvering and transitioning in the harbour and beyond.